 Class action lawsuits have been brought across Canada against various international Roll On/Roll Off shipping companies.

-Those lawsuits allege that people or companies in Canada who paid for international Vehicle Carrier Services, including as part of the cost of the purchase or lease of a new car, may have overpaid for the cost of those services between February 1, 1997 and December 1, 2012 (the “Class Period”).
+Those lawsuits allege that people and companies in Canada who paid for international Vehicle Carrier Services, including as part of the cost of the purchase or lease of a new vehicle, may have overpaid for the cost of those services between February 1, 1997 and December 1, 2012 (the “Class Period”).

 “Vehicle Carrier Services” means paid international ocean shipping services via roll on/roll off vessels (“RoRo”) of cargo, such as new and used cars and trucks, as well as agricultural, construction and mining equipment (collectively “Vehicles”).
 A “RoRo” is a type of ocean vessel that allows wheeled Vehicles to be driven on and off the vessel and parked on its decks for ocean transport.
 It is alleged that among other things, customers were overcharged for Vehicle Carrier Services as the defendants participated in an unlawful conspiracy to fix, raise, maintain, increase, or control the price for Vehicle Carrier Services.